System: Commodore Amiga

 Release date: November 1993

 Charge into the fray with Cannon Fodder on the Amiga, the November 1993 action-strategy shooter from Sensible Software that sends waves of plucky soldiers into bullet-riddled battlefields.
-This top-down romp mixes tactics with tongue-in-cheek humour—but does it still pack a punch in 2025?
-Let’s dive in and see if this war-torn classic is a timeless triumph or a spent cartridge.
+This top-down romp mixes tactics with tongue-in-cheek humour, but does it still pack a punch in 2025?
+Let’s dive in and see whether this war-torn classic is a timeless triumph or a spent cartridge.

 Gameplay: Lead the Charge, Mourn the Fallen

-Cannon Fodder tasks you with commanding squads of up to six troops through 72 missions across jungles, deserts, and urban hellscapes.
-The controls shine for indirect command—set paths, split teams, and unleash gunfire, grenades, or vehicle mayhem.
-Objectives vary from destroying bunkers to rescuing hostages, with each fallen soldier adding to a grim memorial tree.
-It’s a clever blend of strategy and chaos, where planning saves lives but luck rules the battlefield.
+Cannon Fodder tasks you with commanding squads of up to six troops through 72 missions across jungles, deserts, and urban warzones.
+The controls shine for indirect command, letting you set paths, split teams, and unleash gunfire, grenades, or vehicle havoc.
+Objectives range from destroying bunkers to rescuing hostages, while each fallen soldier adds another name to a grim memorial tree.
+It’s a clever blend of strategy and chaos where planning saves lives but luck often rules the battlefield.

 The barrage?
-Later missions ramp up to brutal difficulty, with one stray bullet dooming your squad.
-The randomness of enemy spawns can feel unfair, and micromanaging troops mid-firefight tests your patience.
-Still, the addictive loop of recruiting fresh faces and pushing on keeps you locked in like a well-aimed shot.
+Later missions escalate to brutal difficulty, with one stray bullet wiping out your squad.
+Enemy randomness can feel unfair, and micromanaging troops mid-firefight tests your patience.
+Still, the addictive rhythm of recruiting fresh faces and pushing forward keeps you locked in like a well-aimed shot.

 Graphics: Pixelated Warfare with Wit

-Smooth-scrolling levels burst with detail—from swaying palm trees to exploding jeeps.
-Tiny soldier sprites scurry with personality, their ragdoll deaths hilariously over-the-top.
-Enemies and environments pop with vibrant colours and parallax effects, making every map a visual feast.
-The cartoonish style softens the violence while amplifying the satire, delivering a graphical grenade that still dazzles.
+Smooth-scrolling levels burst with detail, from swaying palms to exploding jeeps.
+Tiny soldier sprites scurry with charm, their ragdoll tumbles hilariously over-the-top.
+Enemies and environments pop with vibrant colours and parallax effects, turning each battlefield into a visual spectacle.
+The cartoonish style softens the violence while amplifying the satire, delivering a graphical punch that still dazzles.

 Sound: A Catchy Anthem Amid the Bangs

-That infamous intro tune—“War!
-Never been so much fun!” twisted into a cheeky chiptune—hooks you from the start.
-In-game, punchy sound effects like gunfire cracks, grenade booms, and soldier yelps add immersive chaos.
-The looping battlefield music keeps the tempo high without overwhelming, though it might grate during marathon sessions.
-It’s audio that marches to its own beat, blending humour and horror perfectly.
+That infamous intro tune – “War!
+Never been so much fun!” twisted into a cheeky chiptune—hooks you instantly.
+In-game, punchy sound effects like gunfire cracks, grenade blasts, and soldier yelps bring chaotic life to the action.
+The looping battlefield music keeps the pace high without overwhelming, though it can grate during long play sessions.
+It’s audio that marches to its own beat, blending dark humour with battlefield mayhem.

 Replayability: Endless Waves of Warfare